Timi-Hasas/Blackjack_Game/README.md

 # Blackjack_Game
-Here in this projec, We have implementated the blackjack game on FPGA spartan 3 For implementing the game we only use 4 buttoms of the board and the four 8-segments display available on the board.
+Here in this projec, We have implementated the blackjack game on FPGA spartan 3 (VHDL) For implementing the game we only use 4 buttoms of the board and the four 8-segments display available on the board.
 To do this We have had to make a simplificated version of the game.
 The changes we have done are: